 - Emergency repairs are those which would cause injury to a tenant, or damage to a property – such as burst water pipes, blocked drains/toilet/sewage, serious roof or gas leak, dangerous electrical fault, flooding, fire damage, water service failure, no power or hot water – contact us urgently.
 If, by chance, we are unable to be contacted, the RTA allows for urgent repairs to be contracted out, and we will refund costs if we have been unavailable.

-- If repairs and damages are the result of neglect by tenants or visitors, the cost will be passed onto the tenants.
+- If repairs and damages are the result of neglect by tenants or their visitors, the cost will be passed on to the tenants.
 For example, toilet blockage due to foreign object in the drains, hairclips jamming in the washing machine pump.

-- You can do small repairs like tightening screws, and changing light bulbs, but call us if you don’t have the tools to do it safely.
+- You can do small repairs like tightening screws, and changing light bulbs - replacement lightbulbs are a tenant responsiblity -, but call us if you don’t have the tools to do it safely. or it is too high to be safe.

 - We sometimes employ other contractors to do our maintenance, and they will contact you to arrange access.
 If there is no one home, we can arrange access with them.
 They are are trusted business people, and are expected to leave your home safe, clean and tidy at the end of their work day.
 Please let us know if you have any concerns.